Mario Yamasaki: Biography

-Yamasaki was born in São Paulo, Brazil, the oldest of two sons born to Shigeru Yamasaki.
+Yamasaki was born in São Paulo, Brazil, the oldest of two sons born to Shigeru Yamasaki (山崎 茂, Mario Yamasaki Sr.).
 Yamasaki's family has been teaching martial arts in Brazil for two generations.
 His father is half-Japanese.

-Yamasaki and his younger brother Fernando, a 7th Red & Black Belt in BJJ, originally began training in judo as children under their father Shigeru, an 8th degree Red/White belt in the art and their uncle Shigueto Yamasaki.
+Yamasaki and his younger brother Fernando, a 7th Red & Black Belt in BJJ, originally began training in judo as children under their father Shigeru, an 8th degree Red/White belt in the art and their uncle Shigueto Yamasaki Sr. (山崎 重人).

 In 1986, at the age of 22 Yamasaki began training in Brazilian jiu-jitsu under 5th degree black belt Marcelo Behring (a black belt under his father Flavio Behring and Rickson Gracie), who began teaching jiu-jitsu at the same gym in São Paulo where Yamasaki taught judo.

 Yamasaki's training under Behring would only last a short time as he would soon move to the United States, traveling frequently back to Brazil to continue his jiu-jitsu training under Behring, until the latter switched gyms.
 Yamasaki would continue his training in jiu-jitsu under his brother Fernando, who had begun training under Otavio de Almeida and Roberto Lage.

 In January 2002, Otavio de Almeida, president of the Federação de Jiu-Jitsu Brasileiro de São Paulo, Brasil (Brazilian Jiu-Jitsu Federation of São Paulo, Brazil) promoted Yamasaki to 4th degree black belt.